Tip of the Week: 7 Ways You Can Extend Your Device’s Battery Life

 Every OS comes with some type of battery saving option that limits certain power-hungry processes running in the background.
 You may not get the performance you expect from your $1000+ device, but you will ensure that that investment won’t need to be made again soon.

 Learning how to manage your device’s battery can keep it running effectively for years to come.
-For more information about batteries and how to get the most out of your technology, call the IT professionals at Resolve I.T. today at (978) 993-8038.
+For more information about batteries and how to get the most out of your technology, call the IT professionals at COMPANYNAME today at PHONENUMBER.